Nathan Redmond: 2011–12 season

 On his return from the U-17 World Cup, Redmond started Birmingham's first pre-season friendly match, a 1–0 defeat of Cork City.
-New manager Chris Hughton suggested he had done well, given his youth: "In particular I thought Nathan Redmond did very well.
+Birmingham manager Chris Hughton later said: "In particular I thought Nathan Redmond did very well.
 We have to remember he's only 17 years of age.
 He showed some good touches although the final bit let him down a little."
-In the absence of fellow midfielders Keith Fahey, Morgaro Gomis and Jordon Mutch, Redmond played the whole of the Europa League play-off round first leg against Portuguese club Nacional, the first time he had completed 90 minutes in a senior match and the first time his club had participated in major European competition for nearly 50 years.
-His driven shot from outside the penalty area was pushed aside by goalkeeper Elisson and led to Chris Wood heading against the crossbar.
+Redmond played the whole of the Europa League play-off round first leg against Portuguese club Nacional, the first time he had completed 90 minutes in a senior match and the first time his club had participated in major European competition for nearly 50 years.
+His driven shot from outside the penalty area was pushed aside by goalkeeper Elisson Aparecido Rosa and led to Chris Wood heading against the crossbar.
 He made his League debut three days later, again playing the whole match, in a 3–1 defeat at Middlesbrough.
 In the second leg against Nacional, Redmond opened the scoring with a low drive from 20 yd, which was in contention for the club's goal of the season, and later hit the post with a curled shot in a man-of-the-match performance as Birmingham won 3–0 to progress to the group stage.

 Redmond's first league goal came in a 3–0 win at home to Blackpool on 31 December 2011 as he "smashed an unstoppable shot from just outside the penalty area that beat Howard at his near post".
 His second, "thumped in ... from 12 yards in stoppage time" completed a 6–0 win away against a nine-man Millwall team.
 Redmond opened the scoring with a shot from the edge of the penalty area as Birmingham went on to beat Sheffield United 4–0 to progress to the fifth round of the 2011–12 FA Cup, and came off the bench to score a "stunning" 86th-minute swivelled volley to give Birmingham a 1–0 win against Portsmouth that took them to third place in the table.
 He finished the season with seven goals from 37 appearances in all competitions, and won the club's Young Player of the Year award.